vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

 ## Conclusion and result

-The following GIF below shows the app during runtime.
+The following GIF shows the app during runtime.
 The user input is sent to TwinCAT, calculated, and then presented the next time the data source is refreshed.

 ![image](/assets/2024-06-27/result.gif)